 It’s not long to go until Woods has to go back out and defend his title but not before we enjoy some of the famous traditions of the Masters Tournament.

 Since the 1950s, it’s been customary for the previous year’s winner to host the Champions Dinner in the run-up to the tournament proper.

-Woods is no stranger to this after securing his fifth jacket and has already decided on his menu for the dinner.
-For 2020, he’s going back to the same menu he requested in 1998: steak, chicken fajitas, sushi, and sashimi with a milkshake for dessert.
+Woods is no stranger to this after securing his fifth jacket and has already decided on his menu for dinner.

 “One of the greatest memories was to see Gene Sarazen and Sam Snead having milkshakes that night in ‘98” Woods said in a Masters media teleconference before thinking back to his emotional win last year.